tmp045/ESP32-IoT-Monitoring-Control/README.md

 ## Feature

 ### Environmental Monitoring

 The ESP32 collects environmental data such as:
 - Temperature
 - Humidity
 - Rain status
 The collected data is transmitted to Node-RED through MQTT.

+### Real-Time Dashboard

+Node-RED provides a web dashboard for monitoring the system.
+The dashboard can display:
+- Temperature
+- Humidity
+- Rain status
+- Sensor data charts
+- Device status
+- Control interfaces

+### Remote Device Control

+The system allows devices connected to the ESP32 to be controlled remotely through the Node-RED dashboard.

+### Mobile Notifications

+**Pushsafer** is integrated into the Node-RED flow to send notifications to a mobile device when predefined conditions occur.
+Examples include:
+- High/Low temperature detection
+- Rain detection